blueskyideas/cookiecutter-python/README.rst

 7. Give anon user ViewStatus role for the build job

-8. Setup master as a protected branch in GitHub with status checks
+8. Do a pull request from the dev branch to verify Jenkins is performing builds

-9. Do a pull request to verify Jenkins is performing builds
+9. Setup master as a protected branch in GitHub with status checks

 10. Setup documentation at https://readthedocs.org/